-The field of business administration is divided into four centres:
+The field of business administration is divided into five centres:

-Accounting is a key focus of research and study at the University of Münster School of Business & Economics.
-The faculty can point to a long tradition and a renowned reputation in this field.
+Accounting is a key focus of research and study at the University of Münster School of Business and Economics.
+The school can point to a long tradition and a renowned reputation in this field.
 With the “Accounting Center Münster” (ACM), the know-how of the affiliated institutions is concentrated in a strong network, and research and teaching in accounting is further strengthened.
 The ACM considers itself a platform for constructive dialogue between theory and practice.
 The involved institutions’ research results, which complement one another, ensure that the activities in teaching and further education are up to date.
 At the same time, they constitute an innovative knowledge base within the chain of research.
-The institutions cooperating within the ACM strengthen the research and teaching profile of the University of Münster School of Business & Economics in the field of accounting.
+The institutions cooperating within the ACM strengthen the research and teaching profile of the School of Business and Economics in the field of accounting.

 Research Team Berens (Prof. Dr. Berens)